annotation/stam/extensions/stam-query/README.md

 Let us formalize the new constraints we have seen that are used in query composition, defining a relationship between a parent query and a subquery:

-* `DATA` *?variable* - Constrain data based on a parent query.
+* `DATA` *?x* - Constrain data based on a parent query.
 The referenced parent query *MUST* have type `DATA`.
-* `TEXT` *?variable* - Constrain text based on a parent query.
+* `TEXT` *?x* - Constrain text based on a parent query.
 The referenced parent query *MUST* have type `TEXT`.
-* `RELATION` *?variable* *relation* - Constrains based on a textual relationship
+* `RELATION` *?x* *relation* - Constrains based on a textual relationship
     * *relation* is a keyword of: `EMBEDS`, `OVERLAPS`, `PRECEDES`, `SUCCEEDS`, `BEFORE`, `AFTER`, `SAMEBEGIN`, `SAMEEND`, `EQUALS`
-      Read this as, for instance: "A embeds B", where A is the variable in the constraint, which comes from a parent query, and B is the variable selected in the current select statement.
+      Read this as, for instance: "X embeds Y", where X is the explicit variable in the constraint, which comes from a parent query, and Y is (implicitly) the variable selected in the current select statement.
-* `RESOURCE` *?variable* - Constrain text based on a resource.
+* `RESOURCE` *?x* - Constrain text based on a resource.
 The referenced parent query *MUST* have type `RESOURCE`.
+* `ANNOTATION` *?x* - Constrain annotations based on explicit hierarchical relationships between annotations (following `AnnotationSelector`), Read this as "X is an annotation on Y" or "Y annotates X", where X is the explicit variable in the constraint that comes from a parent query, and Y the variable selected in the current select statement.
+Annotation Y *MUST* have been made before annotation X. The referenced parent query *MUST* have type `ANNOTATION`.
-* `ANNOTATION` *?variable* - Constrain annotations based on explicit hierarchical relationships between annotations (following `AnnotationSelector`), Read this as "A is an annotation on B" or "B is an annotation targeted by A", where A is the variable in the constraint, which comes from a parent query, and B the variable selected in the current select statement.
-The referenced parent query *MUST* have type `ANNOTATION`.
+* `ANNOTATIONTARGET` *?x* - Constrain annotations based on explicit hierarchical relationships between annotations (following `AnnotationSelector`), Read this as "X is an annotation target of Y" or "X annotates Y" or "Y is an annotation on X", where X is the explicit variable in the constraint that comes from a parent query, and Y the variable selected in the current select statement.Annotation X *MUST* have been made before annotation Y. The referenced parent query *MUST* have type `ANNOTATION`.